nickaleks/scala-lex/README.md

 ```
 make
 ```
-4. Now you have "scala-lex" exeutable in your directory.
+4. Now you have "scala-lex" exeсutable in your directory.
 You can run it as usual.

 ## Contribute